GabrielSilveiraa/MarvelApp/README.md

 ```

 ### Running the project
-Open the .xcworkspace file and run
+Open the .xcodeproj file and run

 ## Dependencies